 I began my career working at organizations that serve youth and immigrants, and leading key elements of communications and development within two large foundations.
 I managed the MacArthur Foundation's environment program communications before moving to California, where I helped establish the co-founder of Intel's foundation.
-At the Gordon and Betty Moore Foundation I supported Bay Area executive communications, including serving as PR assistant to the former Mayor of San Francisco, and served as lead writer and developer for an extensive San Francisco Bay Area portfolio.
+At the Gordon and Betty Moore Foundation I supported Bay Area executive communications, including serving as PR assistant to the former Mayor of San Francisco, and as lead writer and developer for an extensive San Francisco Bay Area portfolio.

 As a consultant I traveled the nation helping leaders and teams develop communications and sustainability strategies.
 While finishing my masters, I joined a consulting team out of Seattle and became one of the pioneers developing business and communications approaches for nonprofits.
 For six years I traveled the nation helping leaders and teams develop communications and business strategies.
 An award-winning solo consultancy came next and its hallmark was a six-part model for achieving effective communications and long-term financial viability.

 Social justice is the cornerstone of all my work.
 Supporting it are my training in writing and management.
 My undergraduate creative writing degree from Knox College has proved way more valuable than I could ever have imaged.
 For one, it has meant that I've been the resident writer at all my jobs.
 It is complimented by a master's from the University of San Francisco School of Management.
 Rounding it all out, I studied photojournalism at Columbia College Chicago and stand-up at Second City.
 I've used all of this to "interest the public" and advance social justice missions.

 While I am a strategist, reporter and writer, I am also an active member of communications associations and community organizations.
 Three of them are the Public Relations Society of America, the Professional Speechwriters Association, and Rotary International.
 I have also served on a number of boards and committees, including as board director and president of the San Francisco organization Art with Elders, as a founding advisory committee member for the California State University Institute for Palliative Care, and as a board member and chair of Oakland-based LeaderSpring.